Two French red wines to buy for special occasions

 10. France’s Languedoc region

-France’s Languedoc region is a great source for delightful wines ready to enjoy at a moment’s notice.
-The Languedoc AOC covers both the Languedoc and Roussillon winegrowing areas and offers producers great flexibility in allowed grape varieties.
-The primary red grapes of the appellation include Grenache, Syrah and Carignan.
+France’s Languedoc region is a great source of delightful wines ready to enjoy at a moment’s notice.
+The Languedoc AOC covers both the Languedoc and Roussillon wine-growing areas and offers producers great flexibility in allowed grape varieties.
+The primary red grapes of the appellation include Grenache, Syrah, and Carignan.

 Your favorite red grape varieties are easy to find in France’s wine landscape, you just have to know where to look.
 Don’t worry if you forget which French region grows Grenache, good wine stores are staffed with knowledgeable people, ask them questions!